dolphindb/release/0.97/README.md

 java API

-* Fixed the streaming API unsubscription bug: ThreadedClient unsubscribe fails when the actionName parameter is not set.
+* Fixed a bug in streaming API unsubscriptioin: ThreadedClient cannot successfully unsubscribe when parameter 'actionName' is not specified.

 C# API

-* Optimizatized C# API interface: IVector supports the `add` method to dynamically increase row records.
+*  IVector can use method `add` to dynamically append rows.